 Health Care Administration

 Combine a major in Business Studies (Health Services Administration, Management, Marketing, Business Law) with enrichment in Applied Sciences (Health Information Management) and Behavioral Sciences (Sociology, Health, Psychology).
 You may want to consider a Pre-MBA minor as well.

 Consider a major in the Arts/Humanities block (English, History, Philosophy, Communications and Language) with enrichment in Business Studies (Business Law) and further enrichment in Behavioral Sciences (Sociology, Criminal Justice and Political Science).
 A minor in Legal Studies would be beneficial.

 Oil Field Technology/Services

 Combine a major in Applied Sciences (Computer Sciences, Industrial Technology, Environmental Sciences and/or Engineering) with enrichment in Business Studies (Management) and Arts/Humanities (Communication).
-A minor in Industrial Technology would be advantageous.
+A Geographic Information Science certification might support your career goals.

 Combine a major in Applied Sciences (Child and Family Studies) with enrichment in Business Studies (Accounting, Management & Marketing) and Behavioral Sciences (Psychology, Sociology, Kinesiology & Health).

 Combine a major in Behavioral Sciences (Sociology, Psychology, Criminal Justice) with enrichment in Applied Sciences (Child & Family Studies, Health) and Arts/Humanities (Communication).

 Are you an entrepreneur?
 Maybe you would like to major in Business Studies (Management, Marketing, Business Law) courses along with subject matter related to the type of business you are interested in.
 For example, if you want to own a gym or fitness center, you should consider combining a major in Business Studies (Management, Marketing, Business Law) with enrichment in the Applied Sciences (Kinesiology, Health & Recreation).
 A minor in Exercise Science would be appropriate here.

 Still Have Questions?